anjalichennupati/Serverless_Blogging_Platform_using_AWS_Services/README.md

 ## Installation

 **Prerequisites**
 Ensure you have the following installed/configured before proceeding:
+- Note that this project was implemented under AWS Free Tier and make sure to keep a track of the number of instances you are launching to not exceed the Free Tier limit
 - Node.js & npm (for frontend setup)
 - AWS Lambda, IAM, API Gateway, and DynamoDB setup